milindpradeesh/Fraud_Detection-ML-Model/README.md

 # **Dataset Description**
 The project leverages a dataset of financial transactions to train and evaluate the fraud detection model.
 The dataset includes features such as transaction type, amount, time, and account balances.
-The dataset can be assessed from here: https://drive.usercontent.google.com/download?id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV&export=download&authuser=0
+The dataset can be accessed from here: https://drive.usercontent.google.com/download?id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV&export=download&authuser=0

 # **Objective**